Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 Native Village Inn is actually not right in the town of Banaue but about 9km outside so you'll need to get a Jeepney or tricycle to take you there but the staff was really helpful in calling transportation whenever needed.

-If you are looking to relax after a long day of exploring the eco lodge Native Village Inn really hits it.
-There was wifi too but it is a bit shaky and definitely not the fastest as it is unfortunately in most parts of the Philippines.
+If you are looking to relax after a long day of exploring the eco-lodge Native Village Inn really hits it.
+There's Wi-Fi too but it is a bit shaky and definitely not the fastest as it is unfortunately in most parts, including the Philippines islands.

 Native Village Inn Banaue Philippines